retaildevcrews/ngsa-app/k6/README.md

 Navigate to the second terminal to run k6

-For example we are going to run a 5-second, 2-VU load test.
+For example, we are going to run a 5-second, 2-VU load test.
 More information can be found [here](https://k6.io/docs/get-started/running-k6/)

 ```bash
 # verify ngsa-memory is accessible